swests/NodeRedUiAlarm/README.md

 I included a heavily redacted version of bwalarm.yaml (from kmycek's repo) for reference.

 ## Note
+I'm working on the code for the "Check Pin Code" function in the flow.
+To keep things simple, I've added this as a seperate file to the project.
+See "Code-for-Check-Pin-Code-Function.js" for the edits.
+This should make tracking changes easier as you can just overwrite the existing function code with this snippet.

 You will have to have an operational installation of bwalarm, including a valid bwalarm.yaml located in /config/resources/bwalarm.
 Like kmycek, I recommend the "Ak74 edition" - https://github.com/akasma74/Hass-Custom-Alarm